boa-dev/boa/docs/boa_object.md

 # Boa Debug Object

-The `$boa` object that contains useful utilities that can be used to debug JavaScript in JavaScript.
+The `$boa` object contains useful utilities that can be used to debug JavaScript in JavaScript.

-It becomes available with the `--debug-object` command-line flag.
-It's injected into the context as global variable, the object is separated into modules.
+It's injected into the context as global variable with the `--debug-object` command-line flag, the object is separated into modules.

 ## Module `$boa.gc`